Alice Cellino, Au.D., CCC-A

 April received a Bachelor of Science degree in Psychology, with highest honors, from Dartmouth College.
 She then earned a Master's degree in Speech Communication from Auburn University.
 April is a member of the American Speech-Language-Hearing Association and is certified in Speech-Language Pathology.
 She holds her Certificate of Clinical Competence through Georgia Board of Examiners for Speech-Language Pathology.
+She has also received training in the Orton Gillingham Reading Program.
 She has been with Columbus Speech & Hearing Center since 1996.
 When she is away from the office, she enjoys reading and spending time with son, Ian, who is the light of her life!
 They like to stay busy by working in the yard and garden.
 Ian is a thriving preschool homeschooler that keeps April busy as they explore and learn together.

 Cindy Falk, MCD, CCC-S

 A graduate of Auburn University, Cindy brings years of experience to our team.
-She has served at Columbus Speech & Hearing Center since 1993.
+She has served at Columbus Speech & Hearing Center for over 10 years.
 She is provisionally certified as an Early Intervention Specialist and has spent her entire career working with pediatric patients with a special interest in Autism in the toddler population.
 Cindy is committed to staying on the cutting-edge of the latest advancements in the field of speech and language pathology and maintains her membership in the American Speech-Language-Hearing Association.
-When not working, Cindy enjoys spending time with daughter, Chelsea, who recently graduated college and lives in Gainsville, Georgia.
+When not working, Cindy enjoys spending time with daughter, Chelsea, who recently graduated college.
 Her hobbies include reading and fishing but her passion is helping families of children with special needs.